If you're interested in travel nursing and want clear steps on how to become a travel nurse, you're in the right place.

 • Gain 1-2 years nurse specialty experience & certifications: 1 year at minimum, 2+ years is better

-• Prepare your Required Docs to apply: Licenses, Certifications, Resume updated, 2+ References from past year (usually 1+ from RN Charge/Mgr)
+• Prepare your required docs to apply: Licenses, Certifications, Resume updated, 2+ References from past year (usually 1+ from RN Charge/Mgr)

 • Get your burner phone number and your private email BEFORE you contact travel nursing agencies to avoid spam.

-3. 💻 BEFORE talking to agencies: Research the Travel Nursing Job Market
+3. 💻 BEFORE talking to Agencies: Research the Travel Nursing Job Market

-• Understand travel nursing contracts before signing.
+• Read before you sign: Understand your travel nursing contract terms before committing.

 • Begin your first assignment after close communication with your recruiter & facility leadership!